Top partners tackling vector dark matter: Top partners EOM

 \eeq

 \nt while for the right handed components one obtains \beq

 \eeq

-\nt with the coefficients $\eta$ similarly defined as in~\eqref{eta-parameters}, but with the Yukawa couplings $y$ and $\tilde{y}$ corresponding to those for the $\fB$ and $\oB$ models.
+\nt with the coefficients $\eta$ similarly defined as in~\eqref{eta-parameters}, but with the Yukawa couplings $y$ and $\tilde{y}$ suitably replaced by those in $\fB$ and $\oB$.
 Both the left and right handed components for the field $X_{\text{5/3}}$ are zero in all the models.